+Whether you lead your team at work or your own business, you probably wonder – what makes a good leader?
+No matter what you do, the question is always the same – how can a leader create a high-performance team?
 As your business grows, you notice you cannot do everything yourself and you need to start having a team of people around you.
-So, you start wondering – how can leaders create a high-performance team?
-The problem with a lot of entrepreneurs is that they are control freaks.
+Many entrepreneurs have a problem with being control freaks.
 They want to control everything and are afraid to let others make decisions independently.
 But you must know – delegating effectively can help you reach your goals faster.If you don't know your team's goal - you're not doing your job as a leader.
 Click To Tweet

-How to build a powerful team around you?
-This is a topic we could spend hours and probably over 100 talking about.
-Leadership, management, and human psychology – the key to success in business is in the right mix of these ingredients.
+So, how to build a powerful team around you?
+This is a topic we could spend hours talking about.
+But let’s start here: leadership, management, and human psychology – the key to success in business is in the right mix of these ingredients.

 It’s fine to do a lot more work when you just start a business.
 But, as it grows, if you don’t have a team – your business will remain the same and won’t be able to scale.
 And if your team doesn’t work well together, you will face incompetent workers and inevitable losses.

 With that said, if you’re a business owner and trying to build a successful high-performance team, you must understand your people.
 First, have a conversation with them.
 Listen to why they want to be there – by your side.
 What are their goals?
 Aspirations?
 What drives them?
 Only when you know answers to these kinds of questions and get to know your team will you know how to manage them.

 A good leader will take the time and effort to do this.
 Communication is very important in all aspects of life, especially for leaders and entrepreneurs.